geolexica/breviter/README.md

 ### Geolexica database

-The ISO/TC 211 Geolexica concept dataset (YAML) is placed under the directory 'data/'.
+The ISO/TC 211 Geolexica concept dataset (YAML) is submoduled under 'data/'.

-To update the database, simply replace the files with the latest concept dataset.
+To update the database, simply go inside 'data/' and run ``git pull``.

 ### The (English) AI model